Ferrara, City of the Renaissance and the River Po

-Ferrara had been included in the list of world heritage sites by UNESCO for its exception beauty and its important place in the culture and art world of Italy.
-Industrial activity has flourished in the town in the modern times.
-Ferrara was also made headquarter for the prestigious Italian Hermitage Museum in 2006 because of its historical importance.
+Ferrara has been included in the list of world heritage sites by UNESCO, for its exceptional beauty and its important place in the culture and art of Italy.
+In 2006, Ferrara has also been made headquarter for the prestigious Italian Hermitage Museum, because of its historical relevance.
 It is only the fifth city which has been able to have its name linked with this prestigious museum.
 The Hermitage Italy Foundation was formed based on this union.

 The Castel Estense or the House of Este

 The House of Este is also known as the Castle of Saint Michele or the Castle Estense and is one of the most important buildings in Ferrara.
-It is a medieval structure with a moat and is located in the center of the town. the castle has four corners and is a large block of buildings.
-Each corner is marked with a tower.
+It is a medieval structure with a moat and is located in the center of the town.
+The castle is a quadrangular compound formed by several buildings, protected on their four corners by towers.

-The façade of the castle represents the vision of Girolamo da Carpi who had designed it in the 16th century.
+The façade of the castle represents the vision of Girolamo da Carpi, who designed it in the 16th century.
 The structure is surrounded by a moat and has drawbridges and three entrances.
 The draw bridges are flanked with brick work ravelins.
-According to the original design there had to be a fourth entrance but it was never made to allow enough room for the kitchen rooms.
+According to the original design there had to be a fourth entrance, but it was never made to allow enough room for the kitchen rooms.

-The courtyard of the castle is quite austere but had been frescoed.
+The courtyard of the castle is quite austere, but has been frescoed.
 There were beautiful portraits of the ancestors of the Este family.
 Only a few of those frescoes still survive today and have been removed and placed under the castle's portico.
-The castle is mainly known for its beautiful interiors and its many elegant rooms, the most noteworthy of them have been mentioned below.
+The castle is mainly known for its beautiful interiors and its many elegant rooms.

-There are four beautiful living rooms which are collectively known as the Gothic Rooms.
-These rooms have beautiful cross-vaulted ceilings and the first one is the most noteworthy of them all.
-The first room has beautiful rich decorations which run along the vault.
-The portrait of Nicola II d'Este has been placed facing the entrance and the room has been dedicated to him.
+These are four beautiful living rooms, collectively known as the Gothic Rooms: they have beautiful cross-vaulted ceilings and the first one is the most noteworthy of them all, in name of the beautiful decorations that run all along the vaults.
+The portrait of Nicola II d'Este has been placed facing the entrance, and the room has been dedicated to him.

-The Loggia was converted to its current characteristics and its present day size by Alfonso I and it evokes a strong sense of ancient day court.
-The walls of the hanging garden were constructed based on the design of Girolamo da Carpi.
-Various old documents were found which have good observations about the gardens and had allowed the recreation of the garden and their different details and arrangements like the large flowerbeds and the small paths leading up to them.
-In the original 18th century design only citrus plans were included.
+The Loggia was converted to its current characteristics and its present day size by Alfonso I, and it evokes a strong sense of ancient day court.
+The walls of the hanging gardens were constructed based on the design of Girolamo da Carpi.
+Various old documents were found, which have good observations about the gardens and had allowed the recreation of their details, down to the arrangements of their large flowerbeds and the small paths leading up to them.
+In the original 18th century design, only citrus plants were included.

 The Renaissance Palaces

 Apart from the House of Este, Ferrara is also known for its many Renaissance palaces.
-Many of these palaces still have terracotta decorations.
-There are not many towns in Italy that have such a large collection.
-Among the ones which are especially noteworthy are the ones in the northern quarter of the town and is called Addizione Erculea since it was added by Ercole I in the 15th century.
-One of the best known renaissance palaces in Ferrara is the Palazzo dei Diamanti is certainly the most famous.
+Many of these still have terracotta decorations and there are not many towns in Italy to have such a large collection.
+Those in the northern quarter of the town, the so called Addizione Erculea, since it was added by Ercole I in the 15th century, are particularly noteworthy.
+Among them, the Palazzo dei Diamanti is certainly the most famous.

 Palazzo dei Diamanti

-One of the most well preserved buildings in renaissance style in Ferrara is the Casa Romei.
-The building was the residence of the famous Giovanni Romei who was related to the family of Este.
-The building was inherited by nuns who lived there because of which it has been well preserved.
+One of the best preserved Renaissance homes in town is Casa Romei.
+The building was the residence of the famous Giovanni Romei, a relative of the d'Este family.
+The building was inherited by nuns, who lived in it and, for this reason it has been well preserved.
 Many of the decorations inside the palace have been saved.

-There are several beautiful frescoes inside the room, especially in the Room of Sibyls.
-The room has an original fireplace made from terracotta and has the coat of arms.
+There are several beautiful frescoes, especially in the Room of the Sibyls: the room has an original fireplace made from terracotta and bears the town's coat of arms.
 The Room of the Prophets takes its name from the presence of several paintings of Biblical scenes.
 The majority of the frescoes and painting within the palace were commissioned by Ippolito d'Este to Cesare Filippi in the 16th century.